somecho/utility-scripts/README.md

 The `JAVAFILE` argument is glob-searched, so you can use `App.java` or `App` and it will still run.

 ### [keepbooks](./keepbooks.clj)
 A helper script to enter a simple transaction into a [Ledger](https://github.com/ledger/ledger) file.

+#### Single entry mode
-The script has the following format:
+The script has the following format in single entry mode:
 ```sh
 keepbooks -f LEDGERFILE -d DATE PAYEE?
 ACCOUNT_TO_DEBIT ACCOUNT_TO_CREDIT AMOUNT CURRENCY
 ```